As winter nears, the weather turns cold and running can become quite difficult. What is an athlete to do?

 - Super minimal encased elastic waist delivers a smoother, more streamlined silhouette

 - UA logo on right leg shows your preference for performance

 The waistband is made in elastic and the pants primarily come in straight sizes with a few plus-size options available.

 They do not have pockets but work well in conditions as low as 20-30 degrees Fahrenheit.

-Under Armour is one of the few manufacturers to include anti-odor technology that it claims targets bad smelling bacteria that creates scents and mold.
+Under Armour is one of the few manufacturers to include anti-odor technology that it claims targets bad-smelling bacteria that create scents and mold.

-A typical pair of these leggings costs between $40 and $60 but are projected to last through at least a year of regular use.
+A typical pair of these leggings cost between $40 and $60 but are projected to last through at least a year of regular use.

 They also come with some additional features, including extra protection for even colder environments.